juditecypreste/juditecypreste/README.md

     English
 <samp>

 👋 Hi, my name is Judite Cypreste.
+I am currently a data journalist at Rio de Janeiro City Hall.

 💻 I'm a data journalist and I use investigative and data analysis techniques to find good stories.